GMA General Policies

 - Changing the usual transportation home

-Communications from school are conveyed via Virtual Mercy Memos which are emailed to parents on each Wednesday.
-It is expected that parents will carefully review this information and respond if required.
-In order to ensure that all parents receive complete school communication, it is very important that parents keep GMA informed concerning family contact changes throughout the year.
-Please notify our Director of Database and IT, Mr. Tyler Mitchell, of any email, address or phone number changes at firstname.lastname@example.org.
+Communications from school are conveyed via Mercy Memos, which are emailed to parents on each Wednesday.
+It is expected that parents will carefully review all school emails, including the Mercy Memo, and respond if required.
+In order to ensure that all parents receive complete school communication, it is very important that parents keep Gwynedd-Mercy Academy informed concerning family contact changes throughout the year.
+Please notify the Gwynedd-Mercy Academy Help Desk, of any email, address or phone number changes at firstname.lastname@example.org.

 The GMA School Directory, known as the “Yellow Book,” lists school and family addresses, email addresses and phone numbers.
 Homeroom information is listed in the back of the book for quick reference.
 The directory is sponsored by the Parents’ Organization and is sent to families in early fall.
 The directory information is compiled solely for the convenience of parents, students, and faculty and is not to be used for any other commercial, philanthropic or organizational purposes.